yamakov03/liteNotes-flask-web-app/README.md

-# Litenotes: A minimalistic note-taking app
+# Litenotes: Lightweight Notes Web Application
 __Status:__ Completed

 A full-stack CRUD web app using Python + Flask that allows users to easily create, edit, and store notes.